Relevant Mandates and Rating Systems

-- The lighting systems must be commissioned, and integrative design processes should be employed.
+- The lighting systems must be commissioned (and recommissioned), and integrative design processes should be employed.

-- A 30% reduction in energy use compared to ASHRAE Standard 90.1 for new construction necessitates lighting best practices and use of energy efficient lighting products.
+- Energy efficiency necessitates lighting best practices and use of energy efficient lighting products.

-- "Maximize the use of automatic dimming controls or accessible manual lighting controls, task lighting, and appropriate shade and glare control."
+- "Maximize the use of automatic dimming controls or accessible manual lighting controls in regularly occupied spaces"

 Energy Independence and Security Act (2007)

 EISA 2007 established energy management goals and requirements, of which a sustainable lighting strategy is necessary, for federal buildings.
 It established a 30% energy consumption goal per gross square foot of federal space.
 It also required facility managers to complete preliminary comprehensive energy evaluations coupled with plans for ongoing lighting maintenance and commissioning.
 EISA also strengthened energy-efficient lighting procurement requirements by specifying Federal Energy Management Program (FEMP)-designated products and prohibiting the purchase of incandescent light bulbs in some circumstances.

 Energy Policy Act of 2005

 The Energy Policy Act of 2005 (EPAct 2005) established a number of energy management goals for federal facilities involving components of a sustainable lighting system.
 Each agency is required to incorporate energy efficiency criteria in “all procurements involving energy consuming products and systems.”
 EPAct 2005 also directs new federal buildings to be designed 30% below the American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) or International Energy Code standards.